jmamadeu/jmamadeu/README.md

 # João Amadeu

 👋 Hi, I'm João Amadeu.
-I'm a software developer at [Toptal](https://www.toptal.com/).
+I'm a Software Engineer, at [Toptal](https://www.toptal.com/).
 Previously I have worked at some companies where I developed some API's, web and mobile apps used by the insurance, blockchain and financial industries.

 ## About Me